jcorporation/myGPIOd/README.md

 myGPIOd needs rw access to the gpio chip device (e. g. /dev/gpiochip0).

-The `./build.sh` script creates a mygpiod user with the group gpio.
+The `./build.sh` script and the packages are creating a mygpiod system user with the group gpio.
 The GPIO group has on many systems sufficient privileges, do not run myGPIOd as root.

 Adapt the configuration file `/etc/mygpiod.conf` to your needs.